 Hundreds of people are injured or killed every year due to electrocution, also known as electric shock.
 A vast majority of these electrocutions could have been prevented.
-Electrocution is the second highest fatal injury on construction jobs, and defective products, such have been known to electrocute unsuspecting consumers.
+Electrocution is the second highest fatal injury on construction jobs, and defective products have been known to electrocute unsuspecting consumers.

 When a person comes into direct contact with electricity, the level of harm inflicted depends on what path the electrical current takes through the body, as well as the strength of the current and the location where contact takes place.
 If vital organs are affected by the current, serious injury can take place.
 Three main areas commonly damaged by electricity include: